deepakmahakale/jekyll-action/README.md

 Note that we also renamed `index.html` to `index.adoc` and modified this file accordingly in order to leverage AsciiDoc.

 ### Use the action
-Use the `helaili/jekyll-action@master` action in your workflow file.
-It needs access to a `JEKYLL_PAT` secret set with a Personal Access Token (needs ` public_repo` scope).
+Use the `deepakmahakale/jekyll-action@master` action in your workflow file.
+It needs access to a `JEKYLL_PAT` secret set with a Personal Access Token (needs `public_repo` scope).
 The directory where the Jekyll site lives will be detected (based on the location of `_config.yml`) but you can also explicitly set this directory by setting the `jekyll_src` parameter (`sample_site` for us).
 The `SRC` environment variable is also supported for backward compatibilty but it is deprecated.
+The destination repository `JEKYLL_REPOSITORY` if you want to publish on some other repository.

 Use the `actions/cache` action in the workflow as well, to shorten build times and decrease load on GitHub's servers